yona-lang/homepage/docs/stdlib/stm.md

 ```

 ### Creating a var - key for some value in the STM
-STM uses concepts of vars, which are references to the STM, and they are actually their own special type in Yatta.
+STM uses concepts of vars, which are references to the STM, and they are actually their own special type in Yona.

 Creating a new var:
 ```haskell